 Another interesting social affinity was the intricate theme of homosexuality.
 Gay youth had a really tough time figuring out how to be able to deal with this issue.
 It was complex for them to identify themselves as homosexual due to social disparities and in that year gay wasn’t a particularly socially accepted matter.
 For that reason, the homosexual had an unwanted dilemma they had to confront and so, waited a long time until they were able to come out of the closet.
 It is certainly out of the question to mention the fashion revolving during 1980; the frizzy hair, colorful tights, slouchy socks or leg warmers, power suits, and many other fashion trends.
 Since communication and media was already developed during that time in the city, fame and prominence was significantly vital to the artistic aspiring people.
 People sought for numerous forms of exposure and the media certainly made it a lot easier in that sense through newspapers, radio and television.
 Individuals searched for fame however possible, and when it was about to be reached it somehow succumbed them to a modified lifestyle and uncontrollable aspect of it.

-New York City High School of Performing Arts have to achieve their fervent artistic dreams.
+Likewise, the stance Fame took towards the social aspect of New York City during 1980 is undeniably realistic exposing factual circumstances throughout the main characters’ actions and events.
+Teen revolt is perceived through all the film’s plot by the main characters’ actions and occurrences.
+As mentioned already above, the use of drugs is one aspect of youth rebellion portrayed in the movie.
+This is seen when Ralph and Doris attend The Rocky Horror Picture Show in 8th street playhouse.
+The event’s surroundings involved numerous teenagers dressed in accordance to the film’s theme, having a great time and smoking marijuana.
+In accordance to art appreciation and music, Fame’s insight towards these social trends is unquestionable as it shows the passion and immense desire the students at the New York City High School of Performing Arts have to achieve their fervent artistic dreams.
 The passion is perceived when the student body, apart from encompassing an energetic lunch hour by dancing and playing music, by hearing the music from Bruno’s father taxicab the streets were filled with them dancing and singing jamming the traffic all around.
 The way fame was sought during 1980 was significantly portrayed by Coco Hernandez as she was fooled by a guy that claimed that he was a director and that she should go to a screen test for him; which turned out to be a totally unexpected outcome for her, as she was forced to take her top off in front of the camera instead.
 Also the uncontrollable aspects of fame were seen when Ralph was in a phase of fame which was transforming his lifestyle and apart from the constant drug consumption his ambition turned into urge falling completely out of his hands, thus ruining the comedy show.
 The struggle of homosexuality described above is another social factor realistically portrayed by Montgomery as he feels uncertain by his sexuality and feels isolated later when Doris and Ralph get together.

 Fame chose a realistic stance to specifically portray the lives of teenagers seeking to attain their most aspired dream in life and convince the audience to understand the variety of issues linked to art-oriented teens.
 In other words, it clearly reflected different teenagers’ lives and outcomes with one same passion: performing arts.
 The film also captures the raw emotions of teens that are grappling with strong issues and so portrays this by the students in an astounding clarity.
 The director Alan Parker opted this realistic approach to connect to the most important theme which is fame, showing the real effects that it can cause and how the teenagers basically dealt with it.
 By this, he wanted to persuade the viewers how life was during that time in the city as well as how teens strived among numerous troubles linked to fame.